-Equity in men’s health has been a cornerstone of Jhpiego’s work since 2008.
+Equity in health has been a cornerstone of Jhpiego’s work since 2008.

-- Jhpiego pioneered the first-ever integrated, comprehensive, nurse-led male clinic, which received over 18,000 patient visits.
+- Jhpiego pioneered the first-ever integrated, comprehensive, nurse-led male clinic, which received over 18,000 patient visits in the first two years.
 The clinic, which provides client-centered, male-friendly health services and improves male health-seeking behaviors, has been endorsed by the Ministry of Health and is being replicated at 13 primary health care clinics.

 - Jhpiego supported the Lesotho Nursing Council to introduce task shifting for nurse practitioners to establish and implement a sustainable, nurse-led HIV/AIDS response.
 This includes nurse-initiated and nurse-managed antiretroviral therapy services for people living with HIV, thereby reducing the burden on doctors so they can focus on more advanced care needs.

 - Jhpiego is supporting the Ministry of Health to provide pre-exposure prophylaxis and other combination prevention services to more than 13,000 people at high risk of contracting HIV, primarily adolescent girls and young women.